European-XFEL/Karabo/doc/tools/python.rst

         (
             STRING_ELEMENT(expected).key("_serverId_")
                 .displayedName("_ServerID_")
-                .description("Do not set this property, it will be" " set by the device-server")
+                .description("Do not set this property, it will be " "set by the device-server")
                 .expertAccess().assignmentInternal().noDefaultValue().init()
                 .commit(),

             STRING_ELEMENT(expected).key("_deviceId_")
                 .displayedName("_DeviceID_")
-                .description("Do not set this property, it will be set" " by the device-server")
+                .description("Do not set this property, it will be set " "by the device-server")
                 .expertAccess().assignmentInternal().noDefaultValue().init()
                 .commit(),

             NODE_ELEMENT(expected).key("_connection_")
                 .displayedName("Connection")
-                .description("The connection to the communication layer"
-                             " of the distributed system")
+                .description("The connection to the communication layer " "of the distributed system")
                 .appendParametersOf(JmsConnection)
                 .adminAccess()
                 .commit(),